alexjleee/react-ts-task-kanban/README.md

 - `npm start` to run the app in the development mode on [http://localhost:3000](http://localhost:3000).

-    - Before run the app, please install all the dependencies by running `npm install`
+    - Before running the app, please install all the dependencies by running `npm install`

 - `npm run build` to build the app for production in the `build` folder.
-`npm run eject`

 ## Credits